SwedbankPay/developer.swedbankpay.com/_includes/payment-url.md

 payer back to after the flow on their end is completed.

-The `paymentUrl` is the URL Swedbank Pay will provide to the third party for handling the redirect back to your site or app.
-When receiving the payer back on the `paymentUrl` either in an app or web page, it is important to restore the Seamless View to let the payment finalize the flow.
-For in-app it is important that you either implement the `onPaymentCompleted` event or let the Seamless View redirect to the `completeUrl` before intercepting the WebView.
+The `paymentUrl` is the URL Swedbank Pay will provide to the third party for handling the redirect back to your site or app. **When receiving the payer** **back from the `paymentUrl` either in an app or a web page, it is vital that** **you reload the Seamless View payment menu, so the payment flow can be** **completed.
+Failing to do so could lead to issues.** For in-app it is important that you either implement the `onPaymentCompleted` event or let the Seamless View redirect to the `completeUrl` before intercepting the WebView.
 If you intercept the WebView when the payer's device is redirected to the `paymentUrl`